-1 Comparison of Aircraft Measurements during GoAmazon2014/5 and 2 ACRIDICON-CHUVA 3 4 5 6 7 8 Fan Mei 1 , Jian Wang 2 , Jennifer M. Comstock 1 , Ralf Weigel 13 , Martina Krämer ^{14, 13} , Christoph Mahnke ^{13, 8} , John E. Shilling 1 , Johannes Schneider 8 , Christiane Schulz 8 , Charles N. Long 7 , Manfred Wendisch 5 , Luiz A. T. Machado 3 , Beat Schmid 1 , Trismono Krisna 5 , Mikhail Pekour 1 , John Hubbe 1 , Andreas Giez 6 , Bernadett Weinzierl 6 , Martin Zoeger 6 , Mira L. Pöhlker 8 , Hans Schlager 6 , Micael A. Cecchini 9 , Meinrat O. Andreae ^{8,10} , Scot T. Martin 4 , Suzane, S. de Sá 4 , Jiwen Fan 1 , Jason Tomlinson 1 , Stephen Springston 2 , Ulrich Pöschl 8 , Paulo Artaxo 11 , Christopher Pöhlker 8 , Thomas Klimach 8 , Andreas Minikin 12 , Armin Afchine 14 , Stephan Borrmann ^{13,8} 9 1.
-Pacific Northwest National Laboratory, Richland, WA, United States.
-10 2.
-Brookhaven National Laboratory, Upton, NY, United States.
-11 3.
-National Institute for Space Research (INPE), São Paulo, Brazil 12 4.
-Harvard University, Cambridge, MA, United States 13 5.
-University of Leipzig, Leipzig, Germany 14 6.
-Deutsches Zentrum für Luft- und Raumfahrt (DLR), Oberpfaffenhofen, Germany 15 7.
-NOAA ESRL GMD/CIRES, Boulder, CO, United States 16 8.
-Max Planck Institute for Chemistry, Mainz, Germany 17 9.
-University of São Paulo (USP), São Paulo, Brazil 18 10.
-Scripps Institution of Oceanography, University of California San Diego, La Jolla, California, USA 19 11.
-Instituto de Física, Universidade de São Paulo, São Paulo, Brazil 20 12.
-DLR Oberpfaffenhofen, Flight Experiments Facility, Wessling, Germany 21 13.
-Institute for Physics of the Atmosphere, Johannes Gutenberg University, Mainz, Germany 22 23 14.
-Research Centre Jülich, Institute for Energy and Climate Research 7: Stratosphere (IEK-7), Jülich, Germany 24 Correspondence to: Fan Mei (fan.mei@pnnl.gov) 25 Abstract.
-The indirect effect of atmospheric aerosol particles on the Earth's radiation balance 26 remains one of the most uncertain components affecting climate change throughout the industrial 27 period.
-The large uncertainty is partly due to the incomplete understanding of aerosol-cloud 28 interactions.
-One objective of the GoAmazon2014/5 and ACRIDICON-CHUVA projects was to 29 understand the influence of the emissions from the tropical megacity of Manaus (Brazil) on the 30 surrounding atmospheric environment of the rainforest and to investigate its role in the life cycle of convective clouds.
-During one of the intensive observation periods (IOPs) in the dry season from September 1 to October 10, 2014, comprehensive measurements of trace gases and aerosol properties were carried out at several ground sites.
-In a coordinated way, the advanced suites of sophisticated in situ instruments were deployed aboard both the U.S. Department of Energy Gulfstream-1 (G1) aircraft and the German High Altitude and Long-Range Research Aircraft (HALO) during three coordinated flights on September 9, 21, and October 1.
-Here we report on the comparison of measurements collected by the two aircraft during these three flights.
+Abstract.
+The indirect effect of atmospheric aerosol particles on the Earth's radiation balance remains one of the most uncertain components affecting climate change throughout the industrial period.
+The large uncertainty is partly due to the incomplete understanding of aerosol-cloud interactions.
+One objective of the GoAmazon2014/5 and the ACRIDICON (Aerosol, Cloud, Precipitation, and Radiation Interactions and Dynamics of Convective Cloud Systems)-CHUVA (Cloud Processes of the Main Precipitation Systems in Brazil) projects was to understand the influence of emissions from the tropical megacity of Manaus (Brazil) on the surrounding atmospheric environment of the rainforest and to investigate its role in the life cycle of convective clouds.
+During one of the intensive observation periods (IOPs) in the dry season from 1 September to 10 October 2014, comprehensive measurements of trace gases and aerosol properties were carried out at several ground sites.
+In a coordinated way, the advanced suites of sophisticated in situ instruments were deployed aboard both the US Department of Energy Gulfstream-1 (G1) aircraft and the German High Altitude and Long-Range Research Aircraft (HALO) during three coordinated flights on 9 and 21 September and 1 October.
+Here, we report on the comparison of measurements collected by the two aircraft during these three flights.
 Such comparisons are challenging but essential for assessing the data quality from the individual platforms and quantifying their uncertainty sources.
-Similar instruments mounted on the G1 and HALO collected vertical profile measurements of aerosol particles number concentrations and size distribution, cloud condensation nuclei concentrations, ozone and carbon monoxide mixing ratios, cloud droplet size distributions, and downward solar irradiance.
+Similar instruments mounted on the G1 and HALO collected vertical profile measurements of aerosol particle number concentrations and size distribution, cloud condensation nuclei concentrations, ozone and carbon monoxide mixing ratios, cloud droplet size distributions, and downward solar irradiance.
 We find that the above measurements from the two aircraft agreed within the measurement uncertainties.
 The relative fraction of the aerosol chemical composition measured by instruments on HALO agreed with the corresponding G1 data, although the total mass loadings only have a good agreement at high altitudes.
 Furthermore, possible causes of the discrepancies between measurements on the G1 and HALO are examined in this paper.
 Based on these results, criteria for meaningful aircraft measurement comparisons are discussed.

-1. Introduction
+1 Introduction

-Dominated by biogenic sources, the Amazon basin is one of the few remaining continental regions where atmospheric conditions realistically represent those of the pristine or pre-industrial era (Andreae et al., 2015).
+Dominated by biogenic sources, the Amazon basin is one of the few remaining continental regions where atmospheric conditions realistically represent those of the pristine or preindustrial era (Andreae et al., 2015).
 As a natural climatic "chamber", the area around the urban region of Manaus in central Amazonia is an ideal location for studying the atmosphere under natural conditions as well as under conditions influenced by human activities and biomass burning events (Andreae et al., 2015; Artaxo et al., 2013; Davidson et al., 2012; Keller et al., 2009; Kuhn et al., 2010; Martin et al., 2016b; Pöhlker et al., 2018; Poschl et al., 2010; Salati and Vose, 1984).
-The Observations and Modeling of the Green Ocean Amazon (GoAmazon2014/5) campaign was conducted in 2014 and 2015 (Martin et al., 2017; Martin et al., 2016b).
+The Observations and Modeling of the Green Ocean Amazon (GoAmazon2014/5) campaign was conducted in 2014 and 2015 (Martin et al., 2016b, 2017).
 The primary objective of GoAmazon2014/5 was to improve the quantitative understanding of the effects of anthropogenic influences on atmospheric chemistry and aerosol-cloud interactions in the tropical rainforest area.
 During the dry season in 2014, the ACRIDICON (Aerosol, Cloud, Precipitation, and Radiation Interactions and Dynamics of Convective Cloud Systems)-CHUVA (Cloud Processes of the Main Precipitation Systems in Brazil) campaign also took place to study tropical convective clouds and precipitation over Amazonia (Wendisch et al., 2016).